solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     FROM size
     ```

-    Take a moment to analyze the script above.
-You have encountered already some of the tables in the previous lab.
-Here is a short description of the tables and DMVs involved in the query:
+Introspecting the above view definition, you can see multiple tables are leveraged to obtain the space usage data.
+Here is a short description of the tables and DMVs involved in this view:

     Table Name | Description
     ---|---